Humanities Distinguished Professor Emeritus

-Carole Fink has written more than fifty articles and essays on European International History and co-edited seven collections of essays: German Ostpolitik, 1969-1974: The European and Global Response (2009); 1956: European and Global Perspectives (2006); Human Rights in Europe Since 1945 (2003); 1968: The World Transformed (1998); The Establishment of Frontiers in Europe after the Two World Wars (1996); European Reconstruction in 1921-1922 (1991); and German Nationalism (1985).
-She has also translated and written the introduction to Marc Bloch’s Memoirs of War, 1914-15 (1980, new ed.
+Carole Fink has published more than fifty articles and essays, and co-edited seven books on German Ostpolitik, 1969-1974: The European and Global Response (2009); 1956: European and Global Perspectives (2006); Human Rights in Europe Since 1945 (2003); 1968: The World Transformed (1998); The Establishment of Frontiers in Europe after the Two World Wars (1996); European Reconstruction in 1921-1922 (1991); and German Nationalism (1985).
+She has translated and written the introduction to Marc Bloch’s Memoirs of War, 1914-15 (1980, new ed.
 1988) and been a section editor of the AHA Guide to Historical Literature (1995) and of the joint US-Russian publication, Peace/Mir: An Anthology of Historical Perspectives on War (1994).